Anacalypsis: Meaning of the word "Anacalypsis"

-Regarding to the second meaning, it is very important to understand that in the Higgins´ book anacalypsis does not refer to a teleological principle, but a regression towards the beginning that allows us to see through light how myths were created, precisely like the apocalypse in many religions.
+Regarding to the second meaning, it is relevant to understand that in the Higgins' work, anacalypsis does not refer to a teleological principle, but a regression towards the beginning that allows us to see through light how myths were created, precisely like the apocalypse in many religions.
 In fact, the title of the work speaks precisely about this unveiling from the Egyptian goddess Isis.
 The idea of anacalypsis as "unveiling" was discussed in depth by the Russian writer and theosophist Helena Blavatsky in her book Isis Unveiled.

 Content

 The work is the product of more than twenty years of research during which Higgins tried to uncover "a most ancient and universal religion from which all later creeds and doctrines sprang."
 It includes several maps and lithographic plates of Druidical Monuments.
 The book itself details many of Higgins' beliefs and observations about the development of religion.
 Among these was his theory that a secret religious order, which he labeled "Pandeism" (from Pans- or Pandu- referring to a family of Gods, appending with -ism), had continued from ancient times to the present day, stretching at least from Greece to India, and possibly having once covered the entire world.

 Among the many theories presented in this book is that both the Celtic Druids and the Jews originated in India – and that the name of the Biblical Abraham is really a variation of the word Brahma, created by shifting the last letter to the beginning: Abrahma.
 Higgins used the term "Pandeism" to describe the religious society that he purported had existed from ancient times, and at one time had been known throughout the entire world.
 Higgins believed this practice continued in secret until the time of his writing, in the 1830s in an area stretching from Greece to India.

 His usage appears related to pantheism, but is distinctly different.
 While pantheism normally refers to one universal god, the Pandeism described by Higgins, refers to the worship of a family, a union, or a pantheon of gods which are collectively universal.